 Crochet a Cozy Sweater That’s Easy to Adjust in Size

 Have you seen our Linnea Cardigan?
 This is a variation of Linnea, but as a sweater.
 You can choose how long and how wide you want your sweater to be.
 This is a made-to-measure pattern, meaning you measure on yourself as you go.
 You can use a 6 mm or 7 mm crochet hook—both work well.
 We used the color Bright Blue in the sweater shown in the photo.
+The sweater is almost the same as "Linnea" Cardigan so you can follow that full lenth video as a guide.

 Yarn Consumption: For a sweater approximately the same size as the one in the photo (size M), you'll need about 8–9 skeins of MYO Basic Wool.
 If you want to make a larger size, estimate 1 extra skein per size up.
 This is an approximate amount and will depend on the length, width, and sleeve size you choose to crochet.